Sine Lab

 Discrete Class D Audio Amplifier Part 2

 This is my second attempt at a discrete class D amplifier.
 And I’m glad to say that it works this time around.
 Not only did I greatly decrease the complexity of the design, but I’ve also made it much more stable.
 I’d say that its actually somewhat usable.
 Let me show you how I put it all together.
-This video is a follow up to the first part.
-I recommend you watch it first to fully understand this video.

 5 Ways to Generate a Sine Wave

 Sine waves are the most important AC waveform, since they are the basis for all other waves.
 Unfortunately, a sine wave isn’t as easy to generate as something like a square wave.
 Well, in this video I’ll show you a few different ways that you can generate sine waves for yourself.
 So without further ado, let’s dive in!
-Square Wave Filtering Like I said in the intro, sine waves aren’t the easiest to generate, but square waves are.

 Discrete Class D Amplifier